BarkhaTharani/OrderInfoWebApi/README.md

 This is an Asp.Net Core Web application Project.
-It parses text files having order details saved under path - D:\Github-Workspace\OrderInformationWebApi\src\OrderService\Resources and serializes it in xml form saves the generated xml to above path.
+It parses text files having order details saved under path - D:\Github-Workspace\OrderInformationWebApi\src\OrderService\Resources and serializes it in xml form and saves the generated xml to above path.

 The Api has two following endpoints to get order details from generated xml file, order details are exponsed in JSON form.